The Paschal Candle

 When to finally extinguish the Paschal candle has been a bit of a moving target since its restoration among Lutherans.

-• Since the introduction of the LBW, the recommendation in our liturgical manuals has been to keep the Paschal candle burning throughout the Fifty Days.
-This would suggest continual burning through the Feast of Pentecost, extinguishing the candle after the last service for the Feast of Pentecost has concluded making sense.
+• The More Modern Way: Since the introduction of the LBW, the recommendation in our liturgical manuals has been to keep the Paschal candle burning throughout the Fifty Days.
+This would suggest continual burning through the Feast of Pentecost; extinguishing the candle after the last service of the Feast of Pentecost has concluded would make sense under this rubric.

-• Some few places burn the Paschal Candle through the Feast of the Holy Trinity.
+• The Weird Way: Some few places burn the Paschal Candle through the Feast of the Holy Trinity.
 This is not indicated in our liturgical manuals and is discouraged.

-• Some places keep the Paschal candle lit all year round.
-This is nowhere near liturgical norms and should not be done.
+• The Way That Should Not Be Taken: Some places keep the Paschal candle lit all year round.
+This is nowhere near our liturgical norms and should not be done.
 The Paschal candle (as its very name indicates) is not lit outside of the Easter season except for baptisms and funerals.

 Where to place the Paschal candle